cannonkeys/ck-docs/docs/stacked/stacked_build.md

 ![](../images/stacked/14-plate-insert.jpg)
 !!!
 Note
     Be careful inserting the plate+PCB assembly as the usb port can get caught.
 We recommend gently inserting the usb side first at an angle.
 1. Add the three top layers.
-The smallest of the three top layers goes ontop.
+The smallest of the three top layers goes on top.
 ![](../images/stacked/15-top-layers.jpg)
 1. Screw in the top layers, making sure to keep it aligned.
 The side will look like this once done:
 ![](../images/stacked/16-side-shot-show-top-layers.jpg)